freenas/freenas-docs/userguide/system.rst

 * **Attach Debug:** it is recommended to check this box so that an overview of the system's hardware, build string, and configuration is automatically generated and included with the ticket.
 Generating and attaching a debug to the ticket can take some time.
+An error will occur if the debug is more than the file size limit of 20M.

 * **Subject:** enter a descriptive title for the ticket.
 A good *Subject* makes it easy for you and other users to find similar